Loyalty-Engage/LoyaltyEngageMagento/CART_PRICING_FIX.md

 Some users experienced all products in cart showing 0 euro pricing while quantity selectors were not working.
 The total price remained correct, but individual product prices displayed as zero.

 ## Root Cause
-The issue was caused by a global template override in `view/frontend/layout/checkout_cart_item_renderers.xml` that replaced the default cart item renderer for ALL products, not just loyalty products.
-The custom template only handled quantity locking logic but didn't include proper price rendering for regular products.
+The issue was caused by **two problems**:
+1. A global template override in `view/frontend/layout/checkout_cart_item_renderers.xml` that replaced the default cart item renderer for ALL products
+2. **Price-based logic** in plugins that incorrectly treated regular products as loyalty products when `$item->getPrice()` returned 0 during frontend rendering (even though backend price was correct)

 ## Solution Implemented